How to Setup Jenkins Build Agents on Kubernetes Pods

 If your Jenkins server is running outside the Kubernetes cluster, you need to specify the following.

-1. Kubernetes URL: This is the Kubernetes master API endpoint.
-If is it https enabled, use the https url.
+1. Kubernetes URL: This is the Kubernetes API Server endpoint.
+If it is https enabled, use the https URL.

 2. Kubernetes Server Certificate key: If you have a Kubernetes Cluster CA certificate, you can add it for secure connectivity.
 You can get the certificate from the pod location /var/run/secrets/kubernetes.io/serviceaccount/ca.crt .If you do not have the certificate, you can enable the “disable https certificate check” option.